ariebrainware/reddit-clone-backend/README.md

+#Reddit Clone
-This repo is part of Redit Clone that handle backend side.
+This repo is part of Reddit Clone that handle backend side.

+## TechStack
+1. NodeJS with ExpressJS as RESTful API
+2. Redis Database